📘 Best Practices: Troubleshooting User Card Access

 If your workspace uses multiple Knowledge Agents:

-- Check that the user’s Group is assigned as a Viewer, Owner,or Expert.
+• Check that the user or user's Group is assigned as a Viewer, Owner, Expert, or a relevant custom role.

-- Viewers can see answers.
-Experts can train and refine answers in the AI Training Center.
+• Experts can train and refine answers in the AI Agent Center.

-- Knowledge Agent Owners inherit the permissions of a Viewer, and are able to manage the Knowledge Agent.
+• Knowledge Agent Owners inherit the permissions of a Viewer, and are able to manage the Knowledge Agent.
+See Manage > Custom Roles for details.

 Reporting a suspected bug